Peppermint Peppermint (IndiaUSA)

 Purposeful Dual Sourcing

 Different climates and soils impact the chemical profile of the peppermint plant.
-By sourcing peppermint from both India and the United States, our blend of oil from both locations offers a unique chemistry and profile.
-This sourcing strategy also helps to protect against crop failure or volatility. dōTERRA’s US peppermint is sourced from multi-generational family farms, and Indian peppermint is sourced from small-scale farmers in rural areas in India.
-This dual-sourcing approach provides opportunities to source from more farmers and to benefit from a variety of different farm models.
+By sourcing peppermint from both India and the United States, the doTERRA blend from both locations offers a unique chemistry and profile.
+This sourcing strategy also provides the opportunity to collaborate with a vast network of producers from different backgrounds. doTERRA’s US peppermint is sourced from a multi-generational family farm, and Indian peppermint is sourced from small-scale farmers in remote areas in northern India.
+This dual-sourcing approach provides opportunities to source and impact more farmers and to benefit from a variety of different farm models.

 In the United States, peppermint is sourced in Oregon.
 It is a hybrid of water mint and spearmint and grows as a perennial plant on the same field for a number of years.
+It’s a green herb that propagates from the rhizomes, meaning that as a branch touches the ground, it will root and sprout again from there, spreading outward in all directions.
+Starting out green when it’s young, the plant turns red or purple in maturity, blooming in a light lavender-colored flower.
 Oregon has an ideal climate for growing peppermint because of the consistent and heavy rainfall each year.
 This contributes to a high menthol content, which gives peppermint its minty aroma and flavor.

 Comments